Goals:

 You can read about how the Enigma was broken from the NSA, and from Wikipedia.

-Now that we have Shannon's information theory, very powerful computers, and centuries of theory and practice behind us, most modern techniques
+Now that we have Shannon’s information theory, very powerful computers, and centuries of theory and practice behind us, we have modern techniques that:

 AES is the new standard, replacing DES.
 It was the winner of the competition (in 2001), where is was submitted under the name Rijndael, beating out RC6, Serpent, MARS, and Twofish.

-Diffie and Hellman showed it was possible for two people to exchange a secret key without having to actually meet in secret:
+Diffie and Hellman (the 2015 Turing Award Winners) and their friend Merkle showed in 1976 that it was possible for two people to exchange a secret key without having to actually meet in secret:

 Now check this out: